-Mid-city man’s car broken into 3 times in 4 months
+Mid-City man’s car broken into 3 times in 4 months

-NEW ORLEANS (WGNO) — A Mid-City man is fed up with the car thefts in New Orleans, so much in fact he’s planning to move to Metairie, after his car has been broken into 3 times in 4 months.
+NEW ORLEANS (WGNO) — A Mid-City man is fed up with the car thefts in New Orleans, so much in fact that he’s planning to move to Metairie after his car has been broken into three times in four months.

-Ross Britz lives on S. Scott Street in Mid-City.
-His 2014 Hyundai has been broken into three times in the last 4 months, the most recent break-in was last night.
+Ross Britz lives on South Scott Street in Mid-City.
+His 2014 Hyundai has been broken into three times in the last four months.

-“The second time the car was broken into, we have footage of the guy ripping apart steering columns, he ripped apart ignition, about 6 thousand dollars worth of damage,” Britz said.
+“The second time the car was broken into, we have footage of the guy ripping apart steering columns, he ripped apart ignition, about $6,000 worth of damage,” Britz said.

 “The windows breaks, and that’s when he was ripping out the ignition and the steering column,” he said.